Chabad messianism: Schneerson's illness and death

-On 3 Tammuz (12th of June) 1994, more than two years after the stroke that took away his ability to speak, the Rebbe died.
+On 3 Tammuz (12 June) 1994, more than two years after the stroke that took away his ability to speak, the Rebbe died.
 His death left the Chabad community, much of the Jewish world, and even beyond, in mourning.
 From all over the world, people streamed to New York to participate in the funeral.
 The New York Times placed six articles about the Rebbe in the paper that week.
-Television devoted many hours of broadcast time to Schneerson's death.The New York Times reported from the funeral that the death had left many Jews stunned: "Not all of Rabbi Schneerson's followers were Hasidim.
+Television devoted many hours of broadcast time to Schneerson's death.

+The New York Times reported from the funeral that the death had left many Jews stunned: "Not all of Rabbi Schneerson's followers were Hasidim.
 Conservative and Reform Jews were among his greatest supporters."
 However, his view was not shared by all.
 Some of the messianists were so caught up with their hope, that they interpreted each new erosion in the Rebbe's health, and ultimately his very death, as stages in the messianic process.
-They cited various midrashic statements to fuel their ecstasy as to the imminent revelation of the messiah, and some of them drank and toasted l’chaim and danced before and during the funeral - an act that shocked many admirers of Schneerson across the Jewish world.
+They cited various midrashic statements to fuel their ecstasy as to the imminent revelation of the Messiah, and some of them drank and toasted l’chaim and danced before and during the funeral – an act that shocked many admirers of Schneerson across the Jewish world.
 In the days after Schneerson's death, many journalists and pundits wrote that they expected the end of the movement.
 For many Chabad followers, the death of the Rebbe was extremely painful.
 He was laid to rest next to his father-in-law, at the Ohel, at the Montefiore cemetery in Queens.
 In Jewish tradition, significant dates are frequently referred to by their Hebrew characters.
 Chabad (like other Jewish movements) dating back to their first Rebbe, Shneur Zalman of Liadi, dates of all their Rebbes' deaths by Hebrew dates.
 Thus, in the case of Schneerson, the anniversary of his death became known as Gimmel Tammuz (the third of Tammuz).
-In the week after the Rebbe's death, the Wisconsin Chronicle editorialized and wrote how many Jews now find it difficult to believe that messiah will ever come: "Most modern Jews can't help but shrug at some claims that Schneerson is, or was, the most likely candidate in our time to be the Messiah, the King David-descended redeemer who according to tradition will inaugurate the final age of world peace and plenty.
-But if a Messiah does come, that personality likely will have much in common with Rabbi Menachem M. Schneerson."
+In the week after the Rebbe's death, the Wisconsin Chronicle editorialized and wrote how many Jews now find it difficult to believe that Messiah will ever come: "Most modern Jews can't help but shrug at some claims that Schneerson is, or was, the most likely candidate in our time to be the Messiah, the King David-descended redeemer who according to tradition will inaugurate the final age of world peace and plenty.
+But when the Messiah does come, that personality likely will have much in common with Rabbi Menachem M. Schneerson."